Ayumu-J-S/JosephusProblem/README.md

 # Josephus Problem

-A Java program that solves the Josephus problem.
+A Java program that solves the Josephus problem that I created in Data Sctructure course.

 The problem scheme is described down below.